cybersagittarius/service-exchange-platform-finalProject/client/README.md

-# service-ex-platform-frontend
+# service-exchange-platform

-# "main" is the main branch on Github by default.
-In this project the default branch has been switched to "master" branch.
+# "master" is the main branch on Github by default.
 Do not commit directly to the master.

 # happy coding